Aachen Gospels (Ada School): Manuscript

-It is unusual, among other things, for showing the Four Evangelists on a side in a hilly landscape with a horizon, which creates the illusion of each of the four being in his own room.
+It is very usual, among other things, for showing the Four Evangelists on a side in a hilly landscape with a horizon, which creates the illusion of each of the four being in his own room.
 The landscape lines the horizon line with shadowy, almost silhouetted, trees in front of a rosy evening sky.
 Through the differing transparencies of the paint, sketches are visible which show that an architectural background in the form of crenellated walls was originally planned.
 The Evangelists are depicted with white halos in different stages of life from youth to old age and also as personifications of the four temperaments, wearing loose white togae in the manner of ancient philosophers.
 With a writing lectern before him, Matthew is writing, Mark is dipping his nib in its inkwell, Luke is reading and John is meditating on what has been written.
 The evangelists are facing away from one another and seem to carry out their work in isolation, but within a single ornate frame (depicted as if decorated with filigree and gemstones) and in a uniform landscape, conveying the idea that the four authors serve a single purpose, each in his own way, namely the proclamation of the Word of God and the Kingdom of God.
 Reference is also made to the unity and consistency of the four gospels, as written evidence and manifestation of the a unified body of belief: the Christian Good News.
 Thus, the imagery has complex theological significations, as is the case in most Medieval art.
 The arrangement of the four evangelists in the four corners of the landscape recalls the four cardinal points.
 Just as, according to Augustine, these four cardinal points could only form the single world together, the four authors could only form the single gospel together.
 This unique depiction derives from an artist mixing Greco-Italian themes with Late Antique painting.

 Excepting the image discussed above and a decorative page with the title of the Gospel of Matthew in gold and silver capitalis rustica on a purple background in an ornamental frame, there are no further miniatures in the manuscript, which is incomplete.

 The last pages contain the Capitulare Evangeliorum, a list of gospel verses to read at Sunday services and high feasts (fol.
 258r).